top of page

 • Or do I want an investment property that I might not live in?

-Some German cities are known for very high prices and rents, such as Munich, parts of Frankfurt and central Berlin.
+Some German cities are known for very high prices and rents, such as Munich, parts of Frankfurt, and central Berlin.
+These markets:

-• May have lower rental yield compared to cheaper cities
+• May have lower rental yields compared to cheaper cities.

 More affordable cities include Leipzig and Bremen, which still have good infrastructure and universities but lower average prices.